Brief Description

 Purpose

-The questionnaire consists of 36 statements that are evaluated by the teacher or caregiver based on the frequency of the observed behavior.
-The responses are divided into three distinct domains: (a) emotional problems, (b) extroverted-aggression, and (c) anxiety-fear.
-The total score offers an overall picture of the child’s emotional and behavioral condition.
+The questionnaire includes 36 statements rated by a teacher or caregiver according to the frequency with which each behavior occurs.
+According to the available material, responses are organized into three broad areas: emotional problems, externalizing–aggressive behavior, and anxiety–fear.
+The overall score provides a general indication of the child’s emotional and behavioral functioning.

 References